 Passionflower tea contains the flavone chrysin, which aids against anxiety.
 It may help you sleep more peacefully.

 Beyond what’s actually in your kettle, the elaborate ritual of brewing tea is stress-relieving.
 It requires intention, focus, and meditation.
 The simple act of making (and sipping) a cup of tea can be both introspective and clarifying—a welcome interlude on an otherwise stressful day.
 Whether you brew a pot in the morning to set intentions at the beginning of the day or prepare a soothing cup to unwind before bed, preparing and drinking tea is self-care.
 Herbal tea is an oasis of calm and clarity.

-Look no further than the best teas for stress relief.
+Look no further than the best teas for anxiety.
 Some subtle, some potent, they’re all comforting and delicious.

 Sip on this for a bit of calm.
 Whether you need a moment of bliss or some help with sleep, this herbal tea is for you.
-This caffeine-free blend is soothing, classic chamomile accented with notes of lavender and rose.
-Sama incorporates cardamom and tulsi to help you slow down and tune in.
+This caffeine-free blend is soothing, classic lavender accented with notes of perfectly-sweet vanilla.
+Blossom incorporates valerian root, l-theanine, and gaba to help you slow down, tune in, and experience restorative rest.

-Peace in a teacup, this tea features a blend of soothing ingredients, including oat flower, chamomile, lavender, valerian, tulsi, and licorice root.
-It’s the perfect cup before bedtime.
+Peace in a teacup, this tea features a blend of soothing ingredients, including rosehip, hibiscus, lavender, and valerian root.
+It’s the perfect cup before bedtime (and anytime you’re craving tea for anxiety relief).
 Naturally caffeine-free and ethically sourced, with 100% organically grown ingredients.

 With a sweet blend of florals and light citrus, this stress relief tea is popular for good reason.
 It tastes delicious and is packed with a soothing blend of lavender, chamomile, and lemon balm.
 All of these herbs are traditionally used to support relaxation.